Preview your next adventure

 Light green is Grade 1.
 Off-tarmac surfaces like gravel or light mud with moderate or no inclines, all of which should be accessible by all riders.

-Mid green is Grade 2 and contains terrain which will present a challenge to heavier bikes or the solo traveller without extra help if things get horizontal.
+Mid green is Grade 1+ or 2, and contains terrain which will present a challenge to heavier bikes or the solo traveller without extra help if things get horizontal.

-Dark green is a route which contains elements of challenge which will really test a new rider or a heavy bike.
+Dark green is 2+ or 3; a route which contains elements of challenge which will really test a new rider or a heavy bike.
 Enduro riders will probably be ok.

 Yellow is a warning!
 These routes could present serious problems to the solo rider and will likely need teamwork or an enduro to complete.